 - engaging in unauthorised worship.
 Under Belarusian law, all religious groups and organisations must register with Belarusian authorities.

-Same-sex relationships are legal in Belarus, but are not widely accepted by society.
+Same-sex relationships are legal, but are not widely accepted by society.
 More information:

 Some Australian criminal laws apply overseas.
 If you commit these offences, you can be prosecuted in Australia.
 Laws include those relating to: